huderlem/linoone/README.md

 ## Setup

 Linoone is built with Python 3.
-It has three dependencies, which are listed in `requirements.txt` and can be installed using the following `pip` command.
+It has a few dependencies, which are listed in `requirements.txt` and can be installed using the following `pip` command.
 ```sh
 pip install -r requirements.txt
 ```